Table of Contents

-Attention deficit hyperactivity disorder affects the individual’s behaviour, making them restless, unable to focus and impulsive.
+Attention deficit hyperactivity disorder affects the individual’s behavior, making them restless, unable to focus and impulsive.
 In most cases, these symptoms become noticeable at an early age, leading to most diagnoses made between the ages of 3 to 7, affecting approximately 4 to 12% of children(7,8).
 While symptoms may improve with age, many people struggling with ADHD may continue to do so well into their adult years(7).

 A direct and distinct cause for the disorder is currently unknown, however, the disorder does appear to run in families, suggesting a genetic component.
 However, clinical studies have hinted toward several potential common key features in individuals with ADHD, including possible differences in brain structure, premature birth and low birth weight, and smoking or alcohol use during pregnancy.
-While ADHD can be classified as a learning and behavioural disability, this disorder has proven to occur in people across a span of intellectual abilities but is more common in individuals with proven learning deficits(7).
+While ADHD can be classified as a learning and behavioral disability, this disorder has proven to occur in people across a span of intellectual abilities but is more common in individuals with proven learning deficits(7).

-Symptoms are broken down into 2 types of behavioural problems: inattentiveness, and hyperactivity and impulsiveness.
+Symptoms are broken down into 2 types of behavioral problems: inattentiveness, hyperactivity and impulsiveness.
 While the symptoms of many may fall into both categories, about 2 to 3 in 10 people with the disorder may only have issues with inattentiveness, but not hyperactivity, leading to a diagnosis of attention deficit disorder (ADD), rather than ADHD.
 Additionally, ADHD is more common in boys, while ADD is more common in girls comparatively(7).

 Childhood and Teenage Symptoms